What is Cocaine Addiction?

 - Injection, in which the drug is dissolved in liquid and injected by needle directly into the bloodstream

-Aside from having severe legal and financial consequences, as well as consequences for relationships, cocaine addiction can have a drastically negative effect on a person’s health.
+Aside from having severe legal and financial consequences, as well as consequences for relationships, cocaine addiction, and other drug addictions, can have a drastically negative effect on a person’s health.
 Therefore, it’s crucial the struggling addict seek lasting sobriety immediately.

 Long-Term Cocaine Abuse can Create the Following Symptoms: